Several climate related workshops at ECCV 2026

 Climate-related workshops at ECCV 2026

 The complete lineup of 93 workshops for the European Conference on Computer Vision (ECCV 2026) in Malmö, Sweden has been officially announced.
-Among a massive roster covering foundational machine learning, generative AI, and robotics, there is a clear and inspiring momentum growing around using computer vision to address our planet’s most pressing climate and conservation issues.
+Among a massive roster covering foundational machine learning, generative AI, and robotics, there is a clear and inspiring momentum growing around using computer vision and machine learning to address our planet’s most pressing climate and conservation issues.

 We are incredibly excited to announce that Climate AI Nordics is organizing AICC2: The 2nd AI for Climate and Conservation Workshop, which has been selected as a prominent full-day event!